lucask95/SmashBrosHelper/README.md

-# SmashBrosHelper
+# Melee PR Generator

-Tool intended to generate PR images for Smash Bros Facebook groups to use as cover photos.
+Web application intended to generate PR images for Smash Bros Facebook groups to use as cover photos.